MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-CommandsUsed | Number | The number of commands the user has used Messages | Number | The number of messages the user has sent
+CommandsUsed | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The number of commands the user has used
+Messages | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The number of messages the user has sent

 ## UserData